ibm-cloud-docs/vpc/bare_metal_server_create.md

 | Security groups (optional) | [List all security groups](/apidocs/vpc/latest#list-security-groups) |
 | Profile | [List all bare metal server profiles](/apidocs/vpc/latest#list-bare-metal-server-profiles) |
 | Zone | [List all regions](/apidocs/vpc/latest#list-regions)  \n [List all zones in a region](/apidocs/vpc/latest#list-region-zones) |
-{: caption="Table 2.
-Information that you need to create a bare metal server by using the API" caption-side="bottom"}
+{: caption="Information that you need to create a bare metal server by using the API" caption-side="bottom"}

 ### Creating a bare metal server
 {: #api-request-create-bare-metal-server}